drzetein/crossplatform-buildmanager/README.md

-## Crossplatform Build Manager
+## Cross-Platform Build Manager
-A simple crossplatform build environment, with a program that outputs its own build information.
+A simple cross-platform build environment, with a program that outputs its own build information.

 ###### Windows must contain MSys2 and MinGW:
 ###### https://www.msys2.org/